hjr37/diff-gaussian-rasterization/README.md

     --fov: Field of view, default is None.
     --HW: Image height and width, default is None.
     --gt_depth: Ground truth depth map used for calculating depth-related metrics, default is None.
-    --track_off: Flag to turn off tracking mode, default is False.
-    --map_off: Flag to turn off mapping mode, default is False.
-    --tracking_mask_indices: Tracking mask indices used for controlling opacity, default is None.
 ```

 ## Output